pedrozaalex/pyranine/README.md

 ## Note

 You may get an warning saying "pyranine doesn't appear to be written in CJS...".
-This is because the library is written in Rust and compiled to WASM, and the tooling around that is still a bit immature.
-You can safely ignore this warning.
+This is because the library is written in Rust and compiled to WASM, and the tooling around that is still being developed.
+I may also be doing something wrong, but I'm not sure what.
+If you know, please let me know, or feel free to open a PR.

+The important thing is that the library seems to work fine, and the warning can be safely ignored.